France won't block U.S. proposal on Western Sahara - envoys

 No state recognizes Morocco's rule over Western Sahara but the Security Council is divided.
 Some non-aligned states back Polisario but France has supported Rabat.

-Polisario accuses Morocco of routine human rights violations in Western Sahara and wants MINURSO to have the authority to conduct independent human rights monitoring.
+Polisario accuses Morocco of routine human rights violations in Western Sahara and has called for MINURSO to have the authority to conduct independent human rights monitoring.
+That is something Polisario has called for in previous years, but Morocco, backed by France, has rejected the idea.

-In a report, Ban argued in favour of independent rights monitoring but offered no details on how it should be done.
+In a report, Ban argued in favour of some form of independent rights monitoring but offered no details on how it would be carried out in the resource-rich territory.

 "Given ongoing reports of human rights violations, the need for independent, impartial, comprehensive and sustained monitoring of the human rights situations in both Western Sahara and the (refugee) camps becomes ever more pressing," Ban said.